 Whitney Bonds got a free supply of diapers by utilizing diaper donations.
 “My church partners with an organization where they donate diapers, so we have been VERY blessed where we have not had to pay for diapers for quite a while,” said Bonds.

 In terms of resources, Elle Martinez from Couple Money suggests using Freecycle, a grassroots initiative where people give and receive items for free.

 “Besides tapping into options like Facebook Marketplace, OfferUp, and Craigslist, I would also suggest parents may want to check out a local Freecycle or Buy Nothing group.
 With money saved, you could redirect that money for some of the bigger-ticket items that you’re willing to spend more money on or stash it away into family savings.”

 Shop Discounts and Sales

-Carly Campbell gives us insight into her saving strategy.
+Carly Campbell gives us insight into her saving strategy when buying new clothes.
 “I LOVE the clearance section of the Old Navy website.
-It’s especially great to stock up for next year at the END of the season this year – you can save 60% or more on winter coats or swimsuits… as long as you don’t mind storing them for 6 months.”
+It’s especially great to stock up for next year at the END of the season this year—you can save 60% or more on winter coats or swimsuits… as long as you don’t mind storing them for 6 months.”

-For those with a Health Savings Account (HSA), check to see if you can purchase your items with this account.
-Prenatal vitamins, nursing pads, breast pumps, and baby sunscreen are just a few examples of items you can get with your HSA account.
+For those with a Health Savings Account (HSA), check to see if you can purchase items such as prenatal vitamins, nursing pads, and breast pumps with your account.

 Get a Side Gig

 Becoming a parent can make you realize the importance of having more than one income.
-It’s especially important if one parent decides to stay home and care for the baby.
-A side gig can be an effective way to keep income flowing in and give you the flexibility you need.
+It’s especially important for single parents or if one parent decides to stay home and care for the baby.
+A side gig can be an effective way to keep income flowing and give you the flexibility you need.